Backup8Bits/Guacatea_Market/web/market/static/uploads/README.md

-# En este folder iran las imagenes que suba el usuario
+# In this folder will go the images that are uploaded to the website.

-- Para propositos técnicos se subira a GitHub el folder vacio.
+- For technical purposes an empty folder will be uploaded to GitHub.